-The Cowboys got a huge performance from an old pro while the Eagles scratched out a win with a band of no-names, setting up what’s likely a winner-take-all showdown for that division next week.
+The Cowboys got a throwback performance from a veteran and the Eagles scrapped out a win with a bunch of unfamiliar names, setting up a win-and-your-in scenario for the division next week.

-Sean Lee woke up on Sunday morning not knowing for sure if he’d play.
+Sean Lee wasn’t even sure if he was going to play.
 “It was gonna be close, but I felt pretty good yesterday,” Lee said Sunday night.
 “When we warmed up, I realized the plan the trainers had really did work in being able to rest me and giving me the best shot to play today.
 After I warmed up, I said, ‘O.K., let’s do this.’”

-Late in the second quarter, the Cowboys completed a 14-play, 97-yard drive to take a 21–7 lead, and now it was the Rams’ turn to play with a season on the line.
-L.A. took possession at its own 25 with 1:57 left in the half.
-After a holding call and a quick pass to Robert Woods, the Rams faced second-and-15 from the 20 and called a high-low concept designed to pull the linebacker up to tight end Tyler Higbee to free Woods over the deep middle.
+Late in the second quarter, the Rams faced second-and-15 from the 20 and called a high-low concept designed to pull the linebacker up to tight end Tyler Higbee to free Woods over the deep middle.